zachartmann/Tutorial10_Group-1/Report.md

 # Information System Development Methodologies Project Report

-## 1. Outline the objectives of the project and define the problem (Steps 1 & 2 of Design Thinking Methodology).
+## 1. Outline the objectives of the project and define the problem